aiforged/docs/docs/uipath-activities/exports/export-to-combined-datatable.md

 description: Export a document's extraction results to a combined DataTable.
 ---

-# Export To Combined DataTable
+# Export Results To Combined DataTable

 **Properties**